RaggedAtlas

 8. The atlas is now in an unsnapshotted state

-The second dataset's cells and arrays are written, but no snapshot records this state.
+The second dataset's obs rows and arrays are written, but no snapshot records this state.
 The writable atlas object (created via create() or open()) has no checked-out version, so query() fails immediately:

 atlas.query()